orzbear/Camp_with_Bear/docs/RUNBOOK.md

 # Runbook

-This document describes how to run TrailWise services locally and via Docker.
+This document describes how to run CampMate services locally and via Docker.

 ## Prerequisites